maple-labs/maple-docs/technical-resources/sdk/usage-guide.md

 - Node.js and npm
 - A React application (created using `create-react-app` or similar)
 - ethers v5 installed in your project
-- MetaMask extension installed in your browser
+- MetaMask/Rabby extension installed in your browser
+- A wallet with sufficient permissions to interact with the pool (see [Checking Permissions with Subgraph](#checking-permissions-with-subgraph))

 ### Step-by-Step Guide